Xamarin

 View Services

-Servies are classes that provide the ViewModel
+Servies are classes that provide the ViewModel s with data and

 functionality.
-Sometimes, however, the ViewModel
+Sometimes, however, the ViewModel also needs

-another kind of service in order to use functionality in the View
+another kind of service in order to use functionality in the View.

 In this case, we talk about View Services.

-Two typical View Services are the NavigationService
+Two typical View Services are the NavigationService and the

-performs navigation by using a built-in NavigationService
+Each Page performs navigation by using a built-in NavigationService

-is a plain object it does not have such
+property.
+Since a ViewModel is a plain object it does not have such

 a built-in property, and here the IoC container comes in handy: the

-is registered in the ViewModelLocator
+NavigationService is registered in the ViewModelLocator, cached

-in the IoC container and can be injected into each ViewModel
+in the IoC container and can be injected into each ViewModel as needed.

 This operation is shown in Example 10.